Pachaug Pond, Connecticut, USA

 - Statistics / Weather / Helpful Links

 Looking for Pachaug Pond cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Pachaug Pond is nestled in the town of Griswold, in southeastern Connecticut and is the state’s largest public water body east of the Connecticut River.
 With over 800 surface acres to ‘play on’, residents and visitors enjoy excellent outdoor activities including fishing, swimming, boating, camping, snowmobiling, cross country skiing, hiking and more.
 Pachaug Pond is an outdoor lovers delight for visitors wanting a relaxing time away from the bustle of larger cities.